mistermicheels/markdown-notes-tree/README.md

 ## Known limitations

-The tool does not support Markdown links inside the titles of notes and subdirectory README files.
-This is intentional, because these titles will be turned into links by the tool and Markdown does not support nested links.
+-   The tool does not support Markdown links inside the titles of notes and subdirectory README files
+    -   This is intentional, because these titles will be turned into links by the tool and Markdown does not support nested links

-As a workaround, HTML links can be used ([example](test-data/subdirectory-title-rich-text/expected/sub2/sub2b/README.md)).
+    -   As a workaround, HTML links can be used ([example](test-data/subdirectory-title-rich-text/expected/sub2/sub2b/README.md))
+-   Subdirectory descriptions can only be a single paragraph, nothing more

 ## Development